umbralcalc/multistatemem/README.md

-# pneumocode
+# statemem
-A python class for multi-serotype stochastic simulations and statistical inference of Streptococcus pneumoniae transmission
+A python class for inferring multi-state models with a counting memory which records previous state occupations.

 Build in progress.